 Regarding weight training with dumbbells and training at home... when I first built my rack of dumbbells, I made the increase in dumbbell increments part of my training goal.

-When I managed to get past an old strength or size plateau, I would then add another set of dumbbells; by doing this, I increased my size and strength curves including the size of my dumbbell rack simultaneously.
+When I managed to get past an old strength or size plateau, I would then add another set of dumbbells; by doing this, I increased size and strength curves including the size of my dumbbell rack simultaneously.

 This took me well over a year of building and being able to financially afford the dumbbell rack.